Find out how to:

 Lawyer Referral Services

-Lawyer Referral Services enables the public to access lawyers practicing in the field of law required for the particular situation and provides the opportunity to have a consultation with a lawyer for a fee.
+The Lawyer Referral Service enables the public to access lawyers practicing in the field of law required for the particular situation and provides the opportunity to have a consultation with a lawyer for a fee.

 Legal Services Society (LawLINE)